rl-institut/WAM_APP_FRED/README.md

 The OEDB is managed within the openenergy-platform (OEP).
 The OEP is the presentation layer for the OEDB.
 The OEP provides the Open-Energy Dialect (OED) which is a RestFUL API.
 Using the OED one can query the OEDB.
 The OEP provides the open-energy-dialect (OED) which is the main RestFul-API to query the OEDB.
-The data should be provided as JSON or GEOJSON.
+The data must be provided as a non-proprietary format like json or GEOJSON.

  - OED on [GitHub](https://github.com/OpenEnergyPlatform/oedialect).